Times-0/Smart/README.md

 # Smart
-Smart is a smart Club Penguin Private Server emulator.
+Smart is a smart server implementation.